 - A decreased range of motion

 The pain of a labral tear may keep you up at night.
-If the tear involves the hip area, you may have severe pain in your buttocks or groin area, as well as feeling unsteady on your feet.
-The pain may worsen when you walk, rotate the joint or try to play sports.
-It’s also possible to have a labral tear, but have no symptoms.
+If the tear involves the hip area, you may have severe pain in your buttocks or groin area and feel unsteady on your feet.
+The pain may worsen when you walk, rotate the joint, or try to play sports.
+It’s also possible to have a labral tear but have no symptoms.

 Diagnosis and Treatment of a Labral Tear

 Your doctor examines your hip or shoulder and checks your range of motion.
 Imaging tests such as an MRI can help diagnose a labral tear.
-Labral tear treatment depends on the severity of the injury.
-Shoulder and hip labral tear treatment usually starts with rest to help the inflammation settle down.
+Labral tear treatment depends on the severity of the injury. houlder and hip labral tear treatment usually starts with rest to relieve the inflammation.
 Other treatment options include:

 - Physical therapy.
 Exercises to stretch or strengthen the muscles surrounding your hip or shoulder can improve your range of motion and relieve pain.
 Learning proper ways to move reduces your chances of experiencing another tear.

 - Medication.
 Drugs sold over the counter help reduce pain and inflammation.
 These medications include non-steroidal anti-inflammatory drugs (NSAIDs) such as naproxen and ibuprofen.
 You may be able to obtain some pain relief with acetaminophen or aspirin.
 Your pain management doctor may provide you with prescription pain relievers for a short time if the pain is severe.

 - Corticosteroid injection.
 An injection of a corticosteroid into the joint temporarily relieves pain, giving the soft tissues time to heal painlessly.